-Catalyst is mainly a C++ library with many classes being Python wrapped.
+Catalyst is implemented as a C++ library with the addition of Python wrapping for many methods.
 This makes it simple to natively link Catalyst with simulation codes developed in either C++ or Python.
-Many simulation codes are written in C or Fortran though and need to have C++ code added in for creating the VTK data objects.
+However, many simulation codes are written in C or Fortran and require the addition of C++ code to create VTK data objects.
 This is a common enough situation that we have added methods to Catalyst to simplify this.
-The first part of this is getting rid of the name mangling in the C++ functions that will be called by the Fortran or C code.
-This is done by adding in 'extern "C" ' to the beginning of the C++ function declaration.
+Removing name mangling of C++ functions is necessary so that they may be called by Fortran or C code.
+This is done by adding in 'extern "C"

+'to the beginning of the C++ function declaration.
 For header files that are to be used with C and C++ code, the following can be done: